paodan/R_S4/README.md

 # R_S4
 A small tutorial to show how to program with R S3/4 classes

-This also shows you how to get the souce code of R functions, including S3 methods and S4 methods.
+This also shows you how to get the source code of R functions, including S3 methods and S4 methods.